thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ## Author

-* **Thiago Luis Rodrigue Pinho** - *Game of 20 Questions* - [Thiago Luis](https://github.com/thiagolrpinho)
+* **Thiago Luis Rodrigue Pinho** - *Game of 20 Questions* - [Thiago Luis](https://github.com/thiagolrpinho/MP-Trabalho-1-20perguntas)

 ## Acknowledgments

 * It was my first time developing using TTD method.
-I learned a lot and am grateful for the experience.
+I learned a lot and I am grateful for the experience.
 * It think this was a bit too complex for a two weeks project.
-* I wish I could have organized more my code.
-Thanks for reading until here.
+* I wish I could have organized my code more.
+* Thanks for reading until here.
 * Sorry for English and programation mistakes.
 Please correct me and I'll fix it.